 Working to preserve the health of women and families since 1995.

 - Jhpiego collaborated with the Ministry of Health (MOH) to introduce and expand postpartum IUD services, resulting in more than 300 health facilities across all 13 of the country’s regions now providing postpartum IUDs to women who recently delivered and want to space their next pregnancy.
+From 2019 to 2021, more than 100,000 postpartum women initiated a modern contraceptive method.

 Our Work in Burkina Faso